-John Faieta is an instructor of brass at Boston Conservatory, and also serves as associate professor of brass at Berklee College of Music.
+John Faieta is an instructor of brass at Boston Conservatory, and he also serves as associate professor of brass at Berklee College of Music.

 Faieta is a founding member of the award-winning Atlantic Brass Quintet.
 The Atlantic Brass has won numerous awards in chamber music and made several recordings.
 Faieta traveled the world for 22 years with the Atlantic Brass Quintet, performing concerts, giving master classes, and judging competitions.
-He retired from the group in 2007, but still works with the ensemble at the Atlantic Brass Quintet Seminar each year, which is now held at MIT.
+He retired from the group in 2007 but still works with the ensemble at the Atlantic Brass Quintet Seminar each year, which is now held at MIT.

 Faieta earned a B.M. and M.M. from Boston University.
 He is originally from Lynn, Massachusetts.